somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 Group memberships can be edited using the Humio UI.
 But for most use cases it makes more sense to automatically generate the memberships from an external source tied to the authentication mechanism being applied.

-In order for the login mechanism to capture the roles from the authentication mechanism, the follwing configurations must be set:
+In order for the login mechanism to capture the roles from the authentication mechanism, the following configuration must be set:

 ```
 AUTO_UPDATE_GROUP_MEMBERSHIPS_ON_SUCCESSFUL_LOGIN=true